Jean Mota

-Jean Mota Oliveira de Sousa (born 15 October 1993), known as Jean Mota (/pt-BR/), is a Brazilian professional footballer who plays for Brazilian club Vitória.
+Jean Mota Oliveira de Sousa (born 15 October 1993), known as Jean Mota (/pt-BR/), is a Brazilian professional footballer.
 Mainly an attacking midfielder, he can also play as a left back or a central midfielder.

 Club career

 Portuguesa

 Born in São Paulo, Jean Mota was a Portuguesa youth graduate.
 He made his debut on 21 March 2012, coming on as a late substitute for Henrique in a 4–0 home routing of Cuiabá, for the season's Copa do Brasil.

 On 28 May 2013, Jean Mota renewed his contract with Lusa, signing until 2015.
 He made his Série A debut on 8 June, again from the bench in a 0–0 draw against Corinthians.

 Jean Mota appeared regularly for the club in the following campaign, being mostly deployed as a left back.
 He scored his first senior goal on 19 September, netting a last-minute equalizer in a 1–1 away draw against América-RN.